civiform/docs/docs/it-manual/sre-playbook/upgrading-to-a-new-release.md

 # Upgrading to a New Release

-The CiviForm core team [distributes new versions of the system](https://github.com/civiform/civiform/releases) once per week on Wednesdays.
+The CiviForm core team [distributes new versions of the system](https://github.com/civiform/civiform/releases) once per week on Tuesdays.
 We strongly recommend deployments stay up to date with the latest version to benefit from security patches, bug fixes, and new features.

 Each release is published using [GitHub releases](https://github.com/civiform/civiform/releases) with a corresponding server Docker image uploaded to [civiform/civiform on Docker Hub](https://hub.docker.com/repository/docker/civiform/civiform) and tagged with the release number.